Nathan Ballard: Personal life

 Ballard was profiled in San Francisco's "The Power Issue."
 He was recognized as one of San Francisco's "preeminent media whisperers" with "a junkyard dog persona."
-In 2019, he was recognized as a "gamechanger" by U.C.
-Hastings.
+In 2019, he was recognized as a "gamechanger" by University of California College of the Law, San Francisco.
+He has four children and lives in Mill Valley, California.

 In December 2020, Ballard was charged with child abuse and spousal battery after an October incident.
 He entered a not guilty plea in May 2021 and the Napa District Attorney reached a settlement in July that reduced all charges to misdemeanors and did not require jail time.
-Conditions of Ballard's plea deal include that Ballard stay away from his two young children for six years.
+Conditions of Ballard's plea deal included that he stay away from his two young children for six years, stop drinking, and take violence prevention courses.